2qx/unspent/packages/app/src/routes/documentation/+page.md

 //
 // Perpetuity: fractional payments at regular intervals using rolling timelocks.
 //
-// [ ] BIP-68 timelocks were introducted in version 2 transactions, enforce versions.
+// [ ] BIP-68 timelocks were introduced in version 2 transactions, enforce versions.
 // [ ] The input must have aged for a predefined number of blocks (the period)
 // [ ] All utxos must be processed atomically.
 One coin per tx, no merging.
+//     Calculate the installment
 // [ ] Require the first output is to the receipt.
-// [ ] If installment is greater than 1000 sats, send the remainder back to the contract,
+// If installment is greater than 1000 sats
+//   [ ] require the installment is paid,
+//   calculate the remainder value
+//   [ ] return the remainder,
+//   [ ] to the contract
+// Otherwise,
+//   calculate the balloon payment amount
-// [ ] Otherwise, liquidate the contract via a balloon payment to the recipient.
+//   [ ] require the receipt receive the balloon payment.
 //
 //
 // String & op_return serializations: